thiarthur/eolic/docs/api_reference.md

 # API Reference

-## Eventipy
+## Eolic

 ### `__init__(self, remote_targets: List[Any]) -> None`

-Initialize Eventipy with an optional list of remote targets.
+Initialize Eolic with an optional list of remote targets.

 ### `register_target(self, target: Any) -> None`